How To Host a Webinar: Everything You Need To Know

 Use Event Branding

-Zoom fatigue is real, and virtual events often don’t distinguish themselves from each other in a major way—unless they’re a big, branded affair.
+Zoom fatigue is real, and virtual events often don’t distinguish themselves from each other in a significant way — unless they’re a big, branded affair.
 Take inspiration from experiential events and other marketing strategies and introduce virtual event branding for your webinar series.

-Use the same color palette as your brand colors to create a look and feel that stands out in the world of professional virtual events.
-Or, create a simple logo and templates that you can share on social media and your website to help with promotion, and personalize your webinar platform to feature similar visuals.
-This helps your event feel more cohesive and intentional, giving people confidence that it’s worth dedicating their time to attend.
+Use your company’s color palette to stand out in the world of professional virtual events.
+Or, create a simple logo and templates to share on social media and your website to help promote and personalize your webinar platform to feature similar visuals.
+This allows your event feel more cohesive and intentional, giving people confidence that it’s worth dedicating their time to attend.

 Book an Expert Speaker

-Nothing says “unmissable event” like a big-name speaker your audience knows, likes, and trusts.
+Nothing says “unmissable event” like a prestigious speaker your audience knows, enjoys, and trusts.
 If you have the budget and connections, bringing an industry expert to host your webinar is one of the best ways to drive registrations and engagement.

-If an industry leader is outside your budget or unavailable, look to one of your own in-house pros to lead the session.
-For example, have someone from your product design team walk the audience through a features demo or ask your marketing director to lead a session about industry trends.
+If an industry leader is outside your budget or unavailable, look to one of your in-house pros to lead the session.
+For instance, have someone from your product design team walk the audience through a features demo or ask your marketing director to lead a session about industry trends.

 Make the Webinar Interactive

-Provide opportunities for people to comment, ask questions, or take part in polls, quizzes, and surveys.
+Provide opportunities for people to comment, ask questions, or participate in polls, quizzes, and surveys.
 Add gamification elements to your webinar series if you can, and reward attendees with prizes like gift cards for being present, taking part, and referring others.

 Add a Hybrid Element